Aaronrey1/VehicleQuery1/replit.md

 - TanStack Query (React Query) for server state management
 - Custom query client with configured defaults (no refetch on window focus, infinite stale time)
 - Local component state for UI interactions
+- Important: Due to `staleTime: Infinity`, mutations must use `refetchQueries` instead of `invalidateQueries` to force immediate cache updates (see Geometris component for reference implementation)

 **Key Pages & Components**
-- Home page with tabbed navigation (Search, Bulk Search, Manage Data, Analytics, Admin)
+- Home page with tabbed navigation (Search, Bulk Search, Geometris, Manage Data, Analytics, Admin)
 - VehicleSearch component for filtering vehicles by make/model/year with cascading dropdowns and advanced filtering
 - SearchResults component with pagination, sorting, and export functionality (CSV)
 - BulkSearch component for searching multiple vehicles simultaneously
+- Geometris component for searching harness types by make/model/year with year range support
 - DataImport component for CSV file uploads with validation options
 - AnalyticsDashboard for database statistics and insights
 - AdminPanel component for CRUD operations on individual vehicle records